internetarchive/dweb-mirror/README.md

 ```
 sudo sh # Run all commands as root
 cd /opt/iiab/internetarchive
+yarn install  # Makes sure you have at least the minimum packages
 yarn upgrade  # Currently this can take up to about 20 minutes to run, we hope to reduce that time
 ```

 ## Crawling

-The Crawler will be built into the UI fairly soon, for now it has to be run in a terminal window.
+The Crawler runs automatically at startup and when you add something to the crawl, but it can also be run at a command line.

 Its highly configurable either through the YAML file described above, or from the command line.